-Today we are delighted to be recognized as having achieved AWS Service Delivery Partner status for Amazon Aurora.
-As you can see from the news release we issued, the AWS Service Delivery Program is designed to highlight AWS Consulting Partners who have a track record of delivering verified customer success for specific Amazon Web Services (AWS) products.
+We are excited to announce today that we have achieved our third AWS Service Delivery Partner status, this time for AWS Service Catalog.
+(You can view the news release here.)
+This is an important recognition for the Flux7 team of DevOps consultants as the AWS Service Delivery Program only highlights AWS Consulting Partners who have a track record of success delivering verified customer solutions for specific Amazon Web Services (AWS) products.

 Companies call Flux7 with a variety of business needs and balancing agility and security is chief among them.
 This is really no surprise as we often work with organizations that must simultaneously meet regulatory and risk management goals while successfully launching new services to market.
 Today’s story of a digital financial services provider whose clientele consists of many of the largest U.S. banks is a prime example.

 At Flux7, we get the opportunity to work with organizations across many industries and with a variety of challenges.
 As a result, we often get asked how other companies approach and solve different challenges.
 One challenge we are frequently asked about is website performance, security and elasticity, especially as it relates to eCommerce.
 As such, we’re happy to share with you today the story of a customer who was looking to balance these goals and how with the help of Flux7 consultants they were able to do so.